DFE-Digital/bat-design-history/app/posts/teacher-success/2025-07-02-ab-testing-prototype-two.md

 ### Removing block text headers with yellow backgrounds on content pages

 While some people liked the use of yellow background on header text on content pages, others felt it was too distracting and difficult to read.
-Although the contrast ratio of the black text on yellow background is high (9.29:1, #1D1D1B on #F9B400, WCAG AAA compliant) we have decided to remove this based on feedback.
+Despite meeting WCAG AAA contrast standards (9.29:1, #1D1D1B on #F9B400), we decided to remove the yellow headers based on user feedback.

 Whilst testing route A, which did not adopt the yellow headers, we received no negative feedback in regards to how easy it was to read and therefore we have adopted this approach on content pages going forward.